Paul-G2/copycat-js/README.md

 [Fluid Concepts and Creative Analogies](https://www.amazon.com/Fluid-Concepts-Creative-Analogies-Fundamental/dp/0465024750), and
 [Analogy-Making as Perception](https://www.amazon.com/Analogy-Making-Perception-Computer-Modeling-Connectionism/dp/026251544X).

-I got interested in Copycat after reading the <i>Fluid Concepts and Creative Analogies</i> book, but I couldn't find a demo that was easy to install and use ... hence this project.
+I got interested in Copycat, and the Hofstadter group's other projects, after reading the <i>Fluid Concepts and Creative Analogies</i> book, but I couldn't find demos that were easy to get up and running.
+Hence this repo, and my related [letter-spirit-examiner-js](https://github.com/Paul-G2/letter-spirit-examiner-js) repo.

 The [original Copycat code](https://github.com/fargonauts/copycat-lisp) was written in lisp, which I am not fluent in, so I based this port